w3c/wcag3/guidelines/groups/interactive-components/control-information/interactive-element-names-available.md

 :::tests
 **Procedure**

-1. Find all interactive elements.
 For each interactive element:
-2. Confirm it has a visual label that describes the element.
+1. Confirm it has a visual label that describes the element.
-3. Confirm the visual label persists during use
+2. Confirm the visual label persists during use.

 **Expected results**
-- #2 and #3 are true
+- #1 and #2 are true.
 :::